rachyandco/networklogserver/README.md

 Done with <3 by rachyandco at #33C3 with the help of Porcus (will@as2613.net).

 Quick install of observium and nagios instances on the same VM.
-Tested on https://exoscale.ch.
+Tested on https://exoscale.ch on a Ubuntu 16.04.

-## Install using CloudStack
+## Prepare VM using CloudStack

 	copy cs-userdata file in the exoscale interface.